WebGPU Headers

 • fire inside a call to wgpuInstanceProcessEvents if the asynchronous operation is complete.

-0x00000003 Callbacks created with WGPUCallbackMode_AllowSpontaneous:
+0x00000003.
+Callbacks created with WGPUCallbackMode_AllowSpontaneous:

 • fire for the same reasons as callbacks created with WGPUCallbackMode_AllowProcessEvents